 Unfortunately, two weeks before opening the head housekeeper was sick and the bedrooms not set up.
 I had to do something.
 I saw the general manager and asked all different department staff to help for one day to set up and refresh all 71 bedrooms.
 Ten restaurant staff, four sales staff, four banqueting staff and four front of house staff worked together.
 I gave a list to each group to set up 71 tea trays for 71 rooms – how many coffees, teas, kettles, teapots, milks, etc. in each room.
 One group of staff was to polish and vacuum 71 bedrooms and 12 staff were to make beds and set up bathrooms while I walked around and supervised.
 Two days before opening my head housekeeper still sick, but we made it with the help of all of the department staff, jobs well-done.

 The craziest thing on this job is how to keep your staff motivated.
 I had a conflict with the sales department for booking small bedrooms to a couple with two children that needed two small beds; there was no space to move around to clean and it was all about health and safety issues.
 Then the guest was not happy with the room, but there were no more rooms available.
 They ended up checking out early and wanted their money back since we ruined their holiday.
 On the other hand, at Christmas time some guests were handing out presents and some happy and well-off guest gave tips and thanked everyone who looked after them.
 When you received good comments and appreciation from the guest that makes you proud of your job and boosts your confidence.
 The most interesting thing about this job is you meet a lot of people in so many ways of life – celebrities, popular people, politicians and so many good people.
-You make friends and they keep on coming back with their families and friends.Do you have any advice for those looking for housekeeper jobs or who want to become a housekeeping supervisor?
+You make friends and they keep on coming back with their families and friends.

 To break into this field you need a good education in management communications, especially on the subject of your interest, hospitality.
 You need to have good organization and planning; have a lot of determination, patience, skills and knowledge; and passion for all of what you’re doing.